John N. Gallo

 Barbara Richardson is a Senior Attorney in the Consumer Practice Group.
 She joined Legal Aid Chicago as a Staff Attorney in 1990 as a General Civil Practitioner.
 Barbara’s practice areas include bankruptcy, utilities, collection cases, mortgage foreclosure defense, student loans, and other consumer cases.
 Barbara is the go-to for utility matters, and she has built a good reputation with the utility community of CEDA, ComEd, Peoples Gas, and other utility agencies.
 Barbara received her undergraduate degree in Political Science from the University of Chicago in 1986 and her law degree from Chicago-Kent College of Law in 1990.

-Sarah Song is an Interim Supervisory Attorney in the Housing Practice Group.
+Sarah Song is a Senior Attorney in the Housing Practice Group.
 Prior to joining Legal Aid Chicago in 2013, she spent one year as a Housing Law Fellow at Cabrini Green Legal Aid and three years in private practice as a commercial litigator.
 Sarah’s practice focuses on defending subsidized housing tenants against unwarranted evictions and voucher terminations, ensuring people with disabilities have equal opportunities to use and enjoy housing, and furthering fair housing.
 Sarah is also part of the legal team that represents the Cabrini-Green Local Advisory Council, advocating on behalf of the former and current residents of Cabrini-Green.
 Sarah received her undergraduate degree from Northwestern University and her law degree from Columbia Law School.

 Dan Kresse is the AmeriCorps VISTA Program Supervisor at Legal Aid Chicago.
 Members of the VISTA Program, including VISTAs, VISTA Attorneys, and VISTA Leaders, build the administrative, financial, and organizational capacity of organizations seeking to expand access to justice and protect fundamental rights for those living in poverty.
 Dan manages grant compliance, project development, and recruitment efforts for the program, which comprises 45 members serving at Legal Aid Chicago and twelve organizations in Chicago and across Illinois.
 Dan joined Legal Aid Chicago in 2015 as a VISTA Leader and, prior to that, he served as a VISTA and then a legal assistant at Western New York Law Center in Buffalo, New York.
 Dan holds a Bachelor of Science in Finance degree from the State University of New York College at Brockport.